Frequently Asked Questions

 What is the recovery time for the BMAC procedure?

-After the surgery, all patients have an intravenous infusion of antibiotics for twenty-four hours to lessen the risk of infection.
-The average length of hospital stay is one day.
+After the surgery, all patients receive antibiotics for twenty-four hours to lessen the risk of infection.
+If one hip is treated, patients typically do not stay overnight and are discharged the same day.
+Instructions and pain medication is provided.
+If both hips are treated a one-night stay is recommended.
 You will generally not have to go to a rehabilitation facility after the BMAC procedure.
 In most cases, you will be able to go directly home from the hospital.

 How long after the BMAC procedure can I Walk?

-You cannot put weight on the operated side for one week after the surgery.
-We will teach you how to use crutches before you go home from the hospital.
-After one week you can walk normally by putting all your weight (full weight bearing) on your feet without using crutches.
+You can put weight on the operated leg as long as you use a cane (for one hip) or crutches (If both hips are treated).
+We will teach you how to use canes and crutches before you go home from the hospital.
+This lasts for 6 weeks.
+After that you may walk normally but no athletic activites involving your legs are allowed.
 At six months you can engage in exertional physical activity as tolerated but you should avoid impact sports.
-Weight bearing status after BMAC injection procedure:
+To summarize, weight bearing status after BMAC injection procedure is as follows:

 - Exertional physical activity at six months